PRIVACY POLICY

 The GDPR applies to any company processing personal data in the EEA and to companies outside the EEA that are processing data of individuals located in the EEA, where the activities relate to the offering of goods or services.
 (Note: the EU is an economic and political union of 28 countries plus some of their territories.
 The EU countries are Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, and Sweden.
 Territories following EU law are Aruba, Azores, Balearic Islands, Bonaire, Ceuta, Curacao, French Guiana, Gibraltar, Madeira, Martinique, Mayotte, Reunion, Saba, Sint Eustatius, Sint Maarten, Saint Barthélemy, Saint Helena, Saint Martin, and Saint Pierre & Miquelon.
 Countries that are EEA members but not a part of the EU are Iceland, Liechtenstein, and Norway.
 Switzerland is not an EU or EEA member but is part of the single market.)

-As part of its formal risk management program, SI has performed an assessment of GDPR’s requirements, and made the applicable technical, administrative and documentation changes to meet its compliance obligations in all material respects.
-We have also posted a notice on our website (see https://scherzer.com/gdpr-notice/) that provides an overview of rights regarding your personal data if you are an individual located in the EEA.
+As part of its formal risk management program, SI has performed an assessment of GDPR’s requirements and made the applicable technical, administrative, and documentation changes to meet its compliance obligations in all material respects.
+We have also posted a notice on our website (see https://scherzer.co/gdpr-notice/) that provides an overview of rights regarding your personal data if you are an individual located in the EEA.

 UK-GDPR, DPA, AND PERSONAL DATA TRANSFERS FROM THE UNITED KINGDOM

-As part of its formal risk management program, SI has performed an assessment of the DPA and UK-GDPR’s requirements, and made the applicable technical, administrative and documentation changes to meet its compliance obligations in all material respects.
-We have also posted a Notice on our website (see https://scherzer.com/uk-gdpr-and-dpa-notice/) that provides an overview of rights regarding your personal data if you are an individual located in the UK.
+As part of its formal risk management program, SI has performed an assessment of the DPA and UK-GDPR’s requirements and made the applicable technical, administrative, and documentation changes to meet its compliance obligations in all material respects.
+We have also posted a Notice on our website (see https://scherzer.co/uk-gdpr-and-dpa-notice/) that provides an overview of rights regarding your personal data if you are an individual located in the UK.

 The UK-GDPR also requires a reliable mechanism for personal data transfers from the UK to the US.
-As noted above regarding EEA data subjects, SI continues to subscribe to the Privacy Shield framework and Privacy Shield Principles of the U.S. Department of Commerce regarding the collection, use, and retention of personal data.
+As noted above regarding EEA data subjects, SI complies with the EU-U.S. DPF Principles and/or the Swiss-U.S. DPF Principles as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal data.
 SI will follow the same framework and principles regarding UK data subjects.
-For questions regarding the UK-GDPR, DPA, or the Privacy Shield, send an email to privacy@scherzer.com.
+For questions regarding the UK-GDPR, DPA, or the Data Privacy Framework Principles, send an email to privacy@scherzer.com.

 SI collects PII (information from which an individual can be identified, such as full name, email address, physical address, Social Security number, and other data) that both individuals and entities choose to provide to us, only as permitted by law and necessary to perform our Search Services.